wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 <br>
 **Metadata from Input Rows**

 The rows in the previous table serve as input for constructing the new time series to be returned by the right outer join.
-In the following table, each row shows the metadata for a new time series, as specified by the output metadata expressions in the function.
+The following table shows the metadata for each new time series as a separate row, with columns that are specified by the function's output metadata expressions.
 For example, row _C5_ corresponds to a new series that has the metric name `cpuPerRequest`, `source` and `env` values from _L6_, and the `service` value from _R3_.

 <table id = "result-left-join-table" width="100%">
 <colgroup>